TUM-DSE/uio/misc/tests/README.md

 - Sudo
 - Tmux

 ## Reproducability

+- [./measuerments/eurosys23](./measurements/eurosys23) contains the submitted version of our measurements.
+- Operating Systems
+    - Linux 6.2.12, NixOS, 22.11 (Raccoon), 22.11.20230425.48da06e
+- Hardware
+    - CPU: Intel(R) Xeon(R) Gold 5317 CPU @ 3.00GHz 12 cores
+    - Memory: Samsung DDR4 64GB 3200 MT/s x 16 (1024 GB)
+- Our results are based on ushell eurosys23 branch (TODO: commit hash)
 - For reproducability, check the warnings printed before the benchmark starts to align your setup with ours regarding CPU frequency, hyperthreading, and CPU isolation.
-- We run our experiments on a Linux 6.1.21 kernel (NixOS 22.11.20230417.a52af07).
-- Our results are based on unikraft-development commit TODO and unikraft commit TODO (tarball also uploaded to zendo.org?
-TODO)
-- Exact hardware specs: TODO

-## Measurements
+## Preparation

 First, go to the root folder of this project and enter our development shell to issue the measurement commands: